lillianedwards/README-Generator/output/README.md

 ## 2. Usage Information

-Insert screenshots or videos of the application here!
+Insert screenshots or gifs of the application here!

 #